isabelstoddart/data-structures/wa01/README.md

 This code reads in provided urls and prints them out into text files.

-For this assignment, I started by following the instruction videos and using the sample code, included below, to take in each url and print them out into a text file:
+For this assignment, I started by using this sample code, included below, to take in each url and print them out into a text file:

     var request = require('request');
     var fs = require('fs');